madiali/mips-emulator/README.md

   <img src="https://i.imgur.com/kVI5min.png">
 </p>

 This should be all you need.
-For advanced mapping options, see [Advanced project configuration](#advanced-configuration).
+For advanced mapping options, see [Advanced configuration](#advanced-configuration).

 ## Issues